sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/languages.md

 We provide the docker images `sourcegraph/lsif-go` and `sourcegraph/src-cli` to make automating this process in your favorite CI framework as easy as possible.
 Note that the `lsif-go` image bundles `src-cli` so the second image may not be necessary.

-Here's some examples in a couple popular frameworks, just substitute the indexer and upload commands with what works for your project locally:
+Here's some examples in a couple popular frameworks, just substitute the indexer and upload commands with what works for your project locally.
+If you end up implementing this in a different framework, feel free to edit this page with instructions!

 ### GitHub Actions
 ```yaml